WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

-starring: Gregory Cox, Fiona Evans, Edward Brayshaw
+Starring: Gregory Cox, Fiona Evans, Edward Brayshaw

-Well now, you think Tucker and Dale VS Evil had the real balls to be the best horror-romantic comedy parody of a slasher movie?
+Well now, you think Tucker and Dale VS Evil (2010) had the real balls to be the best horror-romantic parody of a slasher movie?
 Actually, you might be spot on with the claim, but I never knew we'll find another contender here!

 Patient slasher fans may eventually warm up to the movie's unique plotting, and too will gore hounds as they'll find some of the grueling kills to be quite satisfactory for a late 80s entry.
 For fifteen minutes into the movie, we got a faces being torn open or beaten flat with shovels, skewered lovers and a bloody nightstand impalement through the mouth.
-The ending massacre, which puts the movie in full circle, had our killer even blurt out some pre-Scream (1996) self-awareness to the sub-genre's cliches!
+The ending massacre, which puts the movie in full circle, have our killer even blurt out some pre-Scream (1996) self-awareness to the sub-genre's cliches!

-It's a shame this movie is rarely seen and/or discussed around this fandom since it's really an effort of a movie, with a few minor nicks.
+It's a shame this movie is rarely seen and/or discussed around this fandom since it's really an effort of a title, with a few minor nicks.
 So I'll say to those who can spot a copy of this film lying in the deepest bowels of the cyberworld, grab the opportunity to see it, and experience the strangeness that is The Hand of Death!

-1 male face beaten with shovel
+1 male had his face beaten with a shovel

 1 female garroted with piano wire